Belle Plaine USD 357

 - Live with the person or stayed overnight for at least one night in a house with the person.

 - Please note: Students that are fully immunized (vaccine series and booster) and/or students that have had covid in the last 90 days are not deemed close contacts.
-If both the person with covid-19 and the close contact correctly and consistently wore well-fitting masks, they are also not deemed a close contact.

 Options When You Are A Close Contact:

-- If vaccinated- no quarantine necessary as long as there are no symptoms.
-If you develop ANY possible covid symptoms stay home and notify the school office to set up a drive up test outside of the school.
+- If fully vaccinated- no quarantine necessary as long as there are no symptoms.
+If you develop ANY possible covid symptoms stay home and notify the school office to set up a drive-up test outside of the school.

 - If deemed a close contact and parents choose for the student to be involved in the stay to play protocol, the students will test on the first day they are identified as close contact and every other day following while in the protocol.
 Students will wear masks as part of the protocol during the seven days.
 If a student in the Stay to Play protocol develops symptoms, they need to be tested regardless of the day of the Stay to Play protocol.
 The student needs to stay home and will be tested outside of the school when symptomatic.

-- If you do not want your student tested, they must quarantine at home for 7 days from the last exposure.
-If there are no symptoms, return on day 8.
+- If you do not want your student tested, they must quarantine at home for 6 days from the last day of exposure.
+If there are no symptoms, return on day 7.

 Isolation for Positive Covid Cases

-People who test positive will be able to have a shortened home isolation for a period of 5 days if a person is asymptomatic or their symptoms are resolving (without fever for 24 hours without the use of fever-reducing medication) followed by 5 days of masking with a well fitted mask when returning to school on day six.
+People who test positive will be able to have a shortened home isolation for a period of 5 days if a person is asymptomatic or their symptoms are resolving (without fever for 24 hours without the use of fever-reducing medication) followed by 5 days of masking with a well-fitted mask when returning to school on day six.
 Please note that the first day of symptoms is deemed day 0 when calculating the 5 days of home isolation.

 When Do You Need A Test?

-If your student is exhibiting any 2 symptoms (listed below) and/or fever, testing must be done prior to entry to school.
+If your student exhibits any 2 symptoms (listed below) or fever (100 or above), testing must be done before entering school.
 Keep your student home.
-Call the office to schedule a drive up test.
+Call the office to schedule a drive-up test.
 Tests can be done at the elementary school after 9 a.m.